 Stitch side seams of bag, leaving bottom open.

-Pin pockets over side seams (right side), then stitch to attach.
+Turn the sweater bag body right side out, matching seams.
+Pin pockets over the side seams, then stitch to attach.

-Fold 2″ cut out, matching side & bottom seams, pin & stitch.
+Fold in boxed corners, matching side & bottom seams, pin & stitch.

 The inside bottom should look like this.